 Insurers think teenagers are hazardous drivers.
 Statistically, they couldn’t be more right.
 Teenagers tend to be more reckless than other drivers, and are also less experienced, so even the responsible ones are rarely given the benefit of the doubt.
 In 2015, six teens died in motor vehicle crashes every day.

 The moment you add a teenager to your insurance plan, you will probably see your rates increase 50% to 100%.
 Fortunately, you and your teen have some control over those rates.

 In some states, teens aren’t even required to attend driving school.
 If yours attends anyway, your rates may decrease by 10%.
 Insurers often provide similar discounts to students who maintain a 3.0 GPA in school as well, which is one more incentive to encourage your kids to improve their grades.

 The surest way to reduce insurance rates over time is to avoid crashes and traffic citations.
 Imparting defensive driving skills to your kid goes a long way here.
-The Children’s Hospital of Philadelphia Research Institute has some great video lessons and guides for teen drivers and parents; your state motor vehicle registry may have free resources along these lines as well.

 2. Look for Good Driver Discounts

 At any age, the best way that you can get discounts from your auto insurance company is to be a good driver at all times.
 If you don’t commit any traffic violations or cause any accidents, your insurance company will almost always reduce your rates.
 Having a clean driving record will take a big bite out of your insurance premiums.
 The discounts offered by insurers vary, but many can be as high as 20%.

 3. Consider a Defensive Driving Course